 Why should I become a member of Park Street Church?

 There are many benefits to becoming a church member.
 First, in placing yourself under the care of the church you will be put on the “radar screen.”
-Park Street Church is working toward having every member connected to a particular ministerial staff person who will pray specifically for them and be a source of pastoral care.
+Park Street Church is working toward ensuring that every member of our community is shepherded well, and this begins with our members.
 Second, in placing yourself under the discipline of the church, you will experience mutual relationships of accountability with others in this church body, putting yourself in a better position for growth in community.
 Third, members play a vital role in the government of the church through voting on church budgets and through electing church officers, nominating committee members and elders.
 Membership is also a requisite to serving the church as a deacon, elder or officer.

 Should I become a member if I will only be in Boston for a short time?

 Absolutely!
 If you consider Park Street Church to be your home while you are in Boston and share the Lord’s Supper with your brothers and sisters in Christ here on a continual basis, then you should publicly formalize the commitment you have already made by becoming a church member.
 Even if you plan to live in the Boston area for only a short time, it will be to your benefit (and ours!) for you to become a member.
 You will experience an increase in care and connection from your interaction with other participants in a new members class as well as the ministerial staff member involved.
 You will have a greater sense of participation in the vision of the church, and you will take part in making decisions at the annual meeting that will affect the church’s ministry.